coopscoop/coopscoop/README.md

 # Hey! 👋

-I'm Cooper, a junior software developer based out of Canada.

-I like to listen to music, and make stuff.
+I'm Cooper, a junior software developer based out of Canada and I like to make stuff.

 I've got some experience with most frameworks but I'm most comfortable with:
 - React